auroris/OpenIddict-WindowsAuth/README.md

 ## NuGet Dependencies

 * Microsoft.AspNetCore.Authentication v2.2.0
-* OpenIddict.Server.AspNetCore v3.0.0
+* OpenIddict.Server.AspNetCore v3.0.3
-* OpenIddict.Validation.AspNetCore v3.0.0
+* OpenIddict.Validation.AspNetCore v3.0.3
-* OpenIddict.Validation.ServerIntegration v3.0.0
+* OpenIddict.Validation.ServerIntegration v3.0.3
 * System.DirectoryServices.AccountManagement v5.0.0

 ## Installation

 OpenIddict-WindowsAuth needs to be at the root of its IIS web site.
 The most common way to accomplish this without disturbing any existing web sites is to publish it on a subdomain or on a different port.
 You will also need to enable both anonymous authentication and windows authentication in IIS.

-OpenIddict-WindowsAuth is stateless, so whenever the application is unloaded or recycled any tokens issued will no longer be valid.
+OpenIddict-WindowsAuth doesn't have a database, so whenever the application is unloaded or recycled any tokens issued will no longer be valid.
 You can configure the app pool to suspend rather than terminate during periods of inactivity and alter the pool's recycle settings to fire on a set schedule during periods of inactivity.

 Windows Integrated Authentication requires IIS run on a domain joined computer or else you will only be able to authenticate with local computer accounts.